wdv4758h/pypy-extradoc/blog/draft/warmup-improvements.rst

 to stabilize
 so you should see warmup improvements in the next release.
 If you're not afraid to try, `nightlies`_ will already have them.

+We're hoping to continue improving upon warmup time and memory impact in the future, stay tuned for improvements.

 .. _`obvious warmup benchmark`: https://bitbucket.org/pypy/benchmarks/src/fe2e89c0ae6846e3a8d4142106a4857e95f17da7/warmup/function_call2.py?at=default
 .. _`nightlies`: http://buildbot.pypy.org/nightly/trunk